anti-computer-club/flipmap-backend/README.md

 Prevents us from having to ship those keys to untrustworthy client devices, and provides convenient input/output that simplifies the phone app.

+## License

+This repository is licensed under the GNU General Public License Version 2 and any later version.

+## Roadmap & Contribution Guidelines

+This repository is reasonably mature, but may be refactored significantly to grow with the Android application it supports.

+Pull requests for bugfixes are greatly appreciated.
+Please create an issue to propose significant changes or features before developing them.

+For outstanding issues across the project, see the [roadmap Github Project](https://github.com/orgs/anti-computer-club/projects/5)

 ## Requirements and Compiling

 You may or may not need a suitable 'TLS backend' to build the project (TODO: check this), but you _will_ need one to run it.
 Most systems should already have this, but lightweight containers may require explicit installation.
 Ensure OpenSSL (often `libssl`) and the standard CA certificates for the distribution are installed. **Not having these will result in an early runtime panic upon attempting to construct the `ExternalRequester`.**